bluehands/Carbon-Aware-Computing/README.md

 The forecast data is based on reported energy production (current) and forecast production for Wind (on-shore & off-shore) and Solar.
 This information's are send to the ENTSO-E Transparency Platform by the power grid Transmission System Operators (TSO).
 For the additional renewable energy sources like running water, bio mass the forecast is calculated as an interpolation of the last hours.
 After that the share of renewable energy is calculated as the quotient of generated renewable energy to all generated energy.
 This forecast is very accurate because it is used by the TSO to manage the power grid.
 The data is recalculated every hour by *Energy Charts*.
 The forecast for next day is available at 19:00+02.

-In future *Energy Charts* will provide mid term forecast based on weather forecast and on calculations as well.
+In future *Energy Charts* will provide mid term forecast based on weather forecast and own calculations as well.

 ## Contribution

 Every contribution is warmly welcome.
-You may contribute to forecast data for other regions than Europe or help to integrate time-shifting in other processing systems and libraries.
+You may contribute to forecast data for other regions than Europe or help to integrate time-shifting in popular processing systems and libraries.
+Migration to other programming languages and runtime systems is very efficacious as well.

 ### Contact